 At St John & St James, we always aim to provide exceptional pastoral support to pupils and families.
 Parents report that they are made to feel like they belong in the school community and all children enjoy coming to school as they feel as they are valued and respected.
-Strategies introduced have had a positive impact on pupils' ability to regulate their emotions.
+Starting each day with mindfulness and referring to the zones of regulation at regular points throughout the day has had a positive impact on pupils' ability to regulate their emotions.
+We also provide regular opportunities for parents to come together for coffee mornings where the school's WAMHs clinician is available to provide further support.

-Children across the school have benefitted from a range of educational trips, including Year 2 visiting Buckingham Palace and Year 6 visiting the West End to watch Wicked.
+Children across the school have benefitted from a range of educational trips, including Year 2 visiting St Pauls Cathedral and Buckingham Palace and Year 6 visiting the Bank of England and a West End musical.